solo-io/glooctl/README.md

 aws_lambda
 ```

-You can pass it the `output` flag to return it as JSON or YAML.
+We can pass it the `output` flag to return it as JSON or YAML.

 ```
 glooctl upstream get -o json